jubicoy/snoozy/README.md

 ## Application

-Application is an altered version of `javax.ws.rs.core.Application` providing additional feature declarations, such as static files.
+Application is an altered version of `jakarta.ws.rs.core.Application` providing additional feature declarations, such as static files.
 The additional features are defined using a declarative api keeping things implementation agnostic.

-`javax.ws.rs.core.Application#getClasses()` and
+`jakarta.ws.rs.core.Application#getClasses()` and
-`javax.ws.rs.core.Application#getProperties()` equivalent methods have been removed from the `Application` class. `getClasses()` approach for defining resources relies on the implementation specific dependency injection.
+`jakarta.ws.rs.core.Application#getProperties()` equivalent methods have been removed from the `Application` class. `getClasses()` approach for defining resources relies on the implementation specific dependency injection.
 Using only `getSingletons()` both mandates and allows external instance initialization.